DIGITAL DIRECTORIES LIMITED

 3.1 No formal registration is necessary for a Client to make use of the Website.

-3.2 Prior to making use of the ‘send a message’ module on the Website in order to contact a Lawyer, a Client must provide identification, contact, financial, marketing and other such data as may be requested by the Company from time to time.
+3.2 Prior to making use of the ‘send a message’ module on the Website in order to contact a Lawyer or a Firm, a Client must provide identification, contact, financial, marketing and other such data as may be requested by the Company from time to time.

-The remainder of this clause relates solely to Lawyers.
+The remainder of this clause relates solely to Lawyers or Firms.

-3.3 Upon registration, the Company shall create an individual account for the given Lawyer, including all identifying information and all information specific to their status and use of the Services (an “Account”).
-The Lawyer’s identifying information shall include, but is not limited to, the name and email address of the Lawyer.
+3.3 Upon registration, the Company shall create an individual account for the given Lawyer or Firm, including all identifying information and all information specific to their status and use of the Services (an “Account”).
+The Lawyer’s or Firm’s identifying information shall include, but is not limited to, the name and email address of the Lawyer or the Firm.

-3.4 The Lawyer shall indicate his/her preferred subscription which will continue for a minimum term of one year (the “Subscription”), and shall automatically renew upon expiry unless terminated in accordance with clause 18 (the “Automatic Renewal Date”).
-The Lawyer undertakes to provide the Company with his/her bank account details and to keep those details updated from time to time.
-The Company shall issue to the Lawyer on or around the commencement date of any Subscription term and thereafter on or around each Automatic Renewal Date a valid VAT invoice corresponding to the price agreed for the Subscription.
+3.4 The Lawyer or Firm shall indicate his/her/its preferred subscription which will continue for a minimum term of one year (the “Subscription”), and shall automatically renew upon expiry unless terminated in accordance with clause 18 (the “Automatic Renewal Date”).
+The Lawyer or Firm undertakes to provide the Company with his/her/its bank account details and to keep those details updated from time to time.
+The Company shall issue to the Lawyer or the Firm on or around the commencement date of any Subscription term and thereafter on or around each Automatic Renewal Date a valid VAT invoice corresponding to the price agreed for the Subscription.

-3.6 Once the Lawyer Profile has been created, the Company shall send to the Lawyer an email confirming registration, and including a login and password (the “Identification Codes”) to access the Lawyer’s Account.
-In the body of the email, the Lawyer will be invited to validate their Lawyer Profile on the Website.
-Upon entering the Identification Codes into the Website, the Lawyer shall re-confirm their agreement to the content of the Lawyer Profile and these Terms, including explicit affirmation via a tick box stating “I have read, and I accept the Terms of Services”.
+3.6 Once the Profile has been created, the Company shall send to the Lawyer or the Firm an email confirming registration, and including a login and password (the “Identification Codes”) to access the Lawyer’s Account or the Firm’s Account (as applicable).
+In the body of the email, the Lawyer or the Firm will be invited to validate their Profile on the Website.
+Upon entering the Identification Codes into the Website, the Lawyer or the Firm shall re-confirm their agreement to the content of the Profile and these Terms, including explicit affirmation via a tick box stating “I have read, and I accept the Terms of Services”.

-3.7 The Lawyer will be able to publish their Lawyer Profile online and make it public once they have clicking the “accept” button to agree to the Terms on the Website.
-On acceptance, the Lawyer will also be able to modify and personalise their Lawyer Profile by accessing their Account online.
+3.7 The Lawyer or the Firm will be able to publish their Profile online and make it public once they have clicked the “accept” button to agree to the Terms on the Website.
+On acceptance, the Lawyer or the Firm will also be able to modify and personalise their Profile by accessing their Account online.

-3.8 The Lawyer shall treat the Identification Codes, or any other piece of information provided as part of the Company’s security procedures, as confidential information.
-The Lawyer must not disclose the Identification Codes to any third party.
-All acts performed under a Lawyer’s Identification Codes will be treated as having been performed by the Lawyer.
+3.8 The Lawyer or the Firm shall treat the Identification Codes, or any other piece of information provided as part of the Company’s security procedures, as confidential information.
+The Lawyer or the Firm must not disclose the Identification Codes to any third party.
+All acts performed under a Lawyer’s or Firm’s Identification Codes will be treated as having been performed by the Lawyer or Firm (as applicable).

-3.9 In the event that a Lawyer forgets his password or identifies unauthorised use of his Identification Codes by another person, the Lawyer must immediately inform the Company.
-The Company will process a Lawyer’s request for new Identification Codes as soon as reasonably practicable and send the new Identification Codes by email after verifying the Lawyer’s identity.
+3.9 In the event that a Lawyer or the Firm forgets his password or identifies unauthorised use of his/her/its Identification Codes by another person, the Lawyer or the Firm must immediately inform the Company.
+The Company will process a Lawyer’s or Firm’s request for new Identification Codes as soon as reasonably practicable and send the new Identification Codes by email after verifying the Lawyer’s or Firm’s identity.

 3.11 The Company reserves the right to suspend access to any Account, for security reasons or otherwise, at any time.